Teacher burnout is one of the biggest problems facing the American education system today.

 Besides, friends make their friends laugh.
 That means you can laugh off stress throughout your day instead of keeping it tensed up inside yourself.

-You’ll probably help your fellow teachers at the same time!
+You’ll probably help your fellow teachers feel more relaxed at the same time!

 4. Recognize What You Do Well